During my first visit to Iowa, one of the first things that stood out to me was its beautiful bridges.

-I loved the architecture and the diversity of the styles of bridges that we experienced during our stay.
+I loved the architecture and the diversity of the styles of bridges in Iowa that we experienced during our stay.

 Train Bridges Past and Present

-Step back in time on a scenic train ride on a path that dates back to the early 1900’s with Boone and Scenic Valley Railroad.
+Step back in time on a scenic train ride on a path that dates back to the early 1900s with Boone and Scenic Valley Railroad.

 The views of the valley from a vintage train make for a memorable adventure.

-A Former Train Bridge Repurposed
+High Trestle Trail Bridge is a Former Train Bridge Repurposed

-High Trestle Trail
+(High Trestle Trail Brige Parking)

 The 13 story- high former train bridge across the Des Moines Valley has been turned into an incredible piece of functional art that is beautiful day or night.

-The half mile trail bridge is one of the largest trail bridges in the world and I would argue that it’s one of the coolest.
+The half-mile trail bridge is one of the largest trail bridges in the world and I would argue that it’s one of the coolest.

-More Colorful Bridges
+More Colorful and Cool Bridges in Iowa

 Gray’s Lake is located less than 2 miles from downtown Des Moines.
-The 167 acre park surrounding Gray’s Lake is a popular place for walking or riding bikes.
+The 167-acre park surrounding Gray’s Lake is a popular place for walking or riding bikes.

 The close proximity to downtown Des Moines gives you the best of both worlds with a mix of urban and scenic views.

 From the scenic bridge, you can view kayakers and fishermen and some pretty spectacular sunsets.

 The Iowa Women of Achievement Bridge was a treat to walk across.
-I loved the modern design and it’s purpose to honor notable women from Iowa’s history.
+I loved the modern design and its purpose to honor notable women from Iowa’s history.

-The bridge also lights up at night but unfortunately I didn’t get a chance to view it that way but I did catch a glimpse of the fun fishing themed park by the riverwalk.
+The bridge also lights up at night but unfortunately, I didn’t get a chance to view it that way but I did catch a glimpse of the fun fishing-themed park by the riverwalk.

 The Bridges of Madison County gained even more popularity thanks to the novel and the movie that starred Clint Eastwood and Merryl Streep.
-You can still visit 6 of the 19 original covered bridges.

-There is a gift shop onsite and a scenic river below that is a nice launching spot for kayaks.
+There is a gift shop on-site and a scenic river below that is a nice launching spot for kayaks.

 Hogback Covered Bridge

 I was told that they are referred to as “stories” If you want to leave your story the old fashioned way, you can join others by writing your thoughts down in the “Dreamer’s Journal.”

-The journal entry that stated “Don’t follow your dreams, follow my snapchat” made me laugh at the clashing of time periods where covered bridges and social media collide.
+The journal entry that stated “Don’t follow your dreams, follow my Snapchat” made me laugh at the clashing of time periods where covered bridges and social media collide.